ansys/pyensight/doc/source/examples_source/00-basic/README.txt

 .. _basic-gallery:

-Basic Examples
+Basic examples
 ==============

-Introductory examples using the PyEnSight APIs to produce simple scenes.
+These basic examples use the PyEnSight APIs to produce simple scenes.